 Most undetected leaks in a home are in toilets or clothes washers.
 Check these appliances first.

 Toilet leaks can waste over 200 gallons of water every day.
 They are usually caused by a bad flapper or other easy-to-repair parts.
-Leak detection tablets are available at your hardware store and the DNR Information Center, or you can use food coloring.
+You can use food coloring or leak detection tablets are available at your hardware store.
+The DNR Information Center also offers free toilet leak detection tablets.

-Americans use nearly 9 billion gallons daily outdoors.
+Outdoors, Americans use nearly 9 billion gallons daily on their lawns and landscaping.
 Home lawns and landscapes are often over watered.
-Traditional grass turf lawns require intensive watering, and most residents still apply more water than necessary.

-In Minnesota, water resources are strained during the hot summer months when everyone across cities attempts to keep their lawns lush and green.
+In Minnesota, most outdoor water use occurs during the hotter summer months.
+Excessive watering can strain water resources.
 There are ways to reduce consumption while retaining an attractive landscape.

 - Irrigation timing

-Daily water application is unnecessary for healthy turf.
-Before watering, verify that the grass needs watering.
+Daily water application is unnecessary for healthy established turf.
+Before watering, verify that the grass needs watering:

 Step on the grass.